Creating necklaces and earrings is like a meditative dance. Intuitively picking components and letting them align in their own harmonious ways.

 Saturday night I went through baskets and baskets and drawers full of beads.
 I pulled out beads and shapes for different combinations.

-laced the stones/beads on the tunic to see how they interact with it.
+Then I placed the stones/beads on the tunic to see how they interact with it.

 - are the shapes, colors and sizes pleasing?